-Pulmonary and Critical Care Medicine is a discipline that embraces a unique blend of medical knowledge, advanced technology and deep concern for the human element of our patients and profession.
-Of all the ingredients that have allowed our Division to be so successful in this field, clearly the most important is the high quality of the individuals we have been fortunate to have as faculty, fellows and staff.
-We are pleased you have chosen to explore our website.
-We hope you find the information valuable.
+Pulmonary and Critical Care Medicine is a discipline that embraces a unique blend of medical knowledge, advanced technology, and deep concern for the human element of our patients and profession.
+Of all the ingredients that have allowed our Division to be so successful in this field, the most important is the high quality of the individuals we have been fortunate to have as faculty, fellows and staff.
+We are very happy that you have taken the time to study our program and hope you find the information available to be valuable.